hyrodium/BasicBSpline.jl/README.md

 * Refinement algorithm for B-spline manifold
 * Fitting control points for a given function

-## Comparison to other julia packages for B-spline
+## Comparison to other Julia packages for B-spline
 Note that the following comparison might not be correct.
-If you have any thoughts, please help in [issue#161](https://github.com/hyrodium/BasicBSpline.jl/issues/161).
+If you have any thoughts, please help with [issue#161](https://github.com/hyrodium/BasicBSpline.jl/issues/161).

 * [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl)
     * >Currently this package's support is best for B-splines and also supports irregular grids.